 Last night I finally finished reading “Eat, pray, love”, which I had started like three months ago.
 I really enjoyed that book, even if it had some slow parts where I interrupted my reading for a couple weeks.
 I always knew that its author Elizabeth Gilbert started a pilgrimage of her readers to Bali (I read it on the Lonely Planet book guide which I bought before going to Bali two years ago), but only last night when I finished the book around midnight I found out that her last journey at the end of her 12 months to discover herself was in Gili Meno, which my boyfriend and I randomly (not randomly, but not because of the book) picked when we went to Indonesia.
 We chose Gili Meno instead of Gili Air or Gili Trawangan (the three Gilis) because it was the quietest, the most peaceful and the most apt for a romantic getaway for couples.

-After unpacking we put our swimsuits on and immediately headed to the beach, as in Ubud there is no beach and we couldn’t wait for a nice dip.
+After unpacking we wore our swimsuits and headed to the beach, as Ubud is not by the sea and we couldn’t wait for a nice dip.

-After a quick swim and a look at the sunset we were so, so hungry that we walked to the first restaurant (yes, with our swimsuits and t-shirt and shorts, but the look on Gili Meno is casual, no heels for Heaven’s sake!) which happened to be delicious and became our favourite on the island.
-They had pasta, pizza, burgers and to-die-for desserts (good cheesecake, brownies and so on).
-We toasted to the five days ahead that we had there, (we were so happy, relaxed and excited, especially for the good food) and then got back to our tiny bungalow in the darkness, as in June it was dark quite early, if I remember well, and there are not many streetlamps (or streets, actually) in Gili Meno.
+After a quick swim and a look at the sunset we were so, so hungry that we walked to the first restaurant (yes, with our swimsuits and t-shirt and shorts, but the look on Gili Meno is casual, no tie & heels required!) which happened to be delicious and became our favourite on the island.
+They had pasta, pizza, burgers and to-die-for desserts (cheesecake, brownies and so on).
+We toasted to the five days ahead that we had there (we were so happy, relaxed and excited, especially for the good food) and then got back to our tiny bungalow in the darkness, as in June it was dark quite early, if I remember well, and there are no streetlamps (or streets, actually) in Gili Meno.
 And there are no cars, either.
+Just perfect.

-The following morning we woke up quite early because of the sounds of the animals, and we were not annoyed at all by it (well, at least I wasn’t, I was too excited, I wanted to explore the island!).
+The following morning we woke up quite early because of the sounds of the animals, and we were not annoyed at all by that.
+I was too excited, I wanted to explore the island!

 Breakfast in MaoMeno was slow, quiet and peaceful, we were actually the only guests there for the first two mornings.

-While on the island we were lucky enough to see the rain, which I always love to see when on holiday in a hot place (in Bali we had a lot of that, too much actually!).
-The scent of the rain in a tropical place is something magic to me.
+While on the island, we were lucky enough to appreciate the rain, which I always love to experience when on holiday in a warm destination (in Bali we had a lot of that… too much actually!).
+The scent of tropical rain is something magic to me.
 It makes you feel alive.

-In Gili Meno I had the first yoga lesson of my life, with my boyfriend, too (who didn’t really enjoyed it…too much sweating and effort, but that’s because it was hot and the class lasted 1 hour and a half and our Brazilian teacher was very demanding).
+In Gili Meno I went to the first yoga class of my life, with my boyfriend, too (a lot of sweating and effort, but that’s because it was hot and the class lasted 1 hour and a half and our Brazilian teacher was demanding – LOL).

-We spent the following days snorkelling, eating, reading, having a beer at the sunset and walking around the island (it took about one hour to do the whole lap).
+We spent the following days snorkelling, eating, reading, having beer while admiring sunsets and walking around the island (it took about one hour to do the whole lap).

-During a happy hour I remember a naked little boy (he must have been two years old) who was so happy because his dad (I think it was his dad, or older brother) agreed to brink him on a paddle tour, winning the ride against his 8 year old brother who was of course crying and complaning…But he didn’t care at all and he just so excited.
-That was funny (you can see them in the photo above).
+During a happy hour I remember a naked little boy (he must have been two years old) who was so happy because his dad (I think it was his dad, or older brother) agreed to bring him on a paddle tour, winning the ride against his 8 year old brother who was of course crying, screaming and complaining…But he didn’t care at all and he was just so excited.
+It was very funny (you can see them in the photo above).